 The PA Program maintains public display devices throughout the facility.
 Up-to-date information will be displayed on the monitors.
-Students may request program and class-related content be displayed via this display system.
-Examples of appropriate content include:
+Students may request program and class-related content be displayed at any time.

-- Content related to the University, program, or class - Special events
+- Content: all content must be relative to the university, program, or class. - Special events